CEO and Director of Meteorology (acting) – Peter Stone

 Rob is the Australian representative on the World Meteorological Organization (WMO) Panel on Polar and High-mountain Observations, Research and Services.
 It provides strategic, advocacy and engagement recommendations to the WMO Executive Council.
 He also chairs the Panel's Antarctic Advisory Group.

 Rob joined the Bureau in 2008 to lead development and delivery of the Australian Water Resources Information System.
-Since then, he has managed the Climate and Water Information Technology Services Branch, directed our Water Information Research and Development Alliance partnership with CSIRO, managed the research portfolio for weather and climate, and was general manager for our water program.
+Since then, he has managed the Climate and Water Information Technology Services Branch, directed our Water Information Research and Development Alliance partnership with CSIRO, managed the research portfolio for weather and climate, and was General Manager for our water program.

 Group Executive, Enterprise Services – Astrid Heward